SystemsApproach/private5g/cloud.rst

 6.4.3 QoS Profiles
 ~~~~~~~~~~~~~~~~~~

 Associated with each Slice is a QoS-related profile that governs how
-traffic that slice carries is to be treated.
+traffic carried by that slice is to be treated.
 This starts with a
 `Template` model, which defines the valid (accepted) connectivity
 settings.
-Aether Operations is responsible for defining these (the
+The Aether Operations team is responsible for defining these (the
 features they offer must be supported by the backend subsystems), with
 enterprises selecting the template they want applied to any instances
 of the connectivity service they create (e.g., via a drop-down